 49 CFR 192 includes multiple prescriptive activities, intended to safeguard public safety, and fall into broad categories such as "operations" (Subpart L) and "maintenance" (Subpart M).
 Most of these activities require inspections at prescribed intervals to confirm that a facility or asset is meeting operational requirements prescribed by federal code.
-These activities provide the baseline data for other performance-based activities.
-These prescribed minimum safety requirements include, but are not limited to:
+These activities provide the baseline data for other performance-based activities and include, but are not limited to:

 - Atmospheric corrosion surveys

 - Leakage surveys

 - Cathodic protection surveys

-- Right of way ("ROW") patrols
+- Right of way (ROW) patrols

 - Valve maintenance

 - Water crossing inspections

 - Odorization

 - Odorometer Reads

 - Line Marking

 - Pressure Regulation Inspection

 - Large Meter Inspections

 - Record Keeping

 - Control Room Management

 - Bridgeline Inspections

 - Equipment Calibration

 - Houseboat Inspections

+- Transmission Integrity

 The safety activities from this category are prescriptive in nature and are not driven by risk analysis alone.
-Because these activities are required, they are not discussed further in this 2019 SPP, which instead focuses on measures that relate to NW Natural's risk analysis for safety projects.
+Because these activities are required, they are not discussed further in this 2021 SPP, which instead focuses on projects and/or programs identified by NW Natural as essential to enhancing safety and reliability.

-B. Proactive, Performance-Based Actions
+4.2 Proactive, Performance-Based Actions